fdcastel/Proxmox-Automation/win-cloud-init.md

 **Workaround:** Configure additional routes manually after VM creation.

 **Future Fix:** Parse and configure multiple routes if provided in cloud-init data.

+### 6. **Simple YAML Parser**

+**Issue:** The script includes a basic YAML parser (`ConvertFrom-SimpleYaml`) that handles the simple key-value format used by Proxmox's `user-data` and `meta-data` files.
+However, it's not a full YAML parser.

+**Impact:**
+- Works well for Proxmox's simple YAML format
+- The `network-config` file uses a more complex nested structure and is parsed with custom logic specific to the cloud-init network config v1 format
+- May not handle all possible YAML constructs

+**Workaround:** The current implementation is specifically designed for Proxmox's cloud-init format and handles the structures that Proxmox generates.

+**Future Fix:** Consider using a full-featured YAML parser module if more complex YAML processing is needed.

 ## Usage